-From towering swamp gums to fern lined gullies, spectacular waterfalls to alpine Lakes, Mount Field is a wilderness experience you can either do in a day or explore for a week.
+From towering swamp gums to fern lined gullies, spectacular waterfalls to alpine Lakes, Mount Field is a wilderness experience walkers of all abilities can experience and enjoy.

 New Norfolk is a further twenty minutes up the road.
 It’s a pretty little town with many of its old buildings now character Bed and Breakfasts.
 Here, make sure you check out Pulpit Rock lookout.
 Follow the signs across the river and up a steep dirt road.
 The view of New Norfolk and the Derwent Valley are spectacular.